The Neutron Star Outer Crust Equation of State: A Machine Learning approach: Introduction

 Many nuclei of astrophysical relevance still remain beyond the experimental reach \cite{Mumpower2016,RocaMaza2008,Utama2016}.
 Thus, theoretical modeling of nuclear theory that extrapolate BE into unknown regions of the nuclear chart becomes very important.
 Unfortunately, theoretical modeling of nuclei to predict BE is challenging due to the uncertain theories of nuclear interaction and difficulties in the quantum many-body calculations\cite{Moller1994,Tajima2001,Audi2003}.
 The first mass formula for predicting BE of a atomic nuclei is the Bethe–Weizs$\ddot{\rm a}$cker (BW) mass formula \cite{Bethe1936,Weizsacker1935}.
 This model was based on macroscopic considerations which assumes that the nucleus is a charged liquid drop.
 It does not account any microscopic effect, such as shell effect.
 Later, the macroscopic–microscopic models were developed by taking into account the microscopic effects, such as the finite-range droplet model (FRDM) \cite{Moller2012} and the Weizs$\ddot{\rm a}$cker-Skyrme (WS) model \cite{Wang2014}.
 There also exists microscopic models which are completely based on Density Functional Theory (DFT).
-There are two types of DFT calculations, one type is based on non-relativistic framework and other is on relativistic framework.
+There are two types of DFT calculations, one type is based on a non-relativistic framework and other is on a relativistic framework.
 The series of Hartree–Fock–Bogoliubov (HFB) DFT models on non-relativistic framework are constructed with the Skyrme \cite{Goriely2009a,Goriely2016} or Gogny \cite{Goriely2009} effective interactions.
 More recently, the relativistic mean-field (RMF) models have been of great interest as they have been able to successfully describe various nuclear and astrophysical phenomena \cite{Meng2006a,Vretenar2005,Meng2006,Liang2008,Niu2013c,Niu2017,Sun2008,Niu2009,Niu2013a}.
 However, the prediction of BE of these models differs from experimentally observed values by a Root-Mean-Squared-Error $\sigma_{\rm rms}\approx 3$ MeV for BW model \cite{Audi2012,Wang2012} to $\sigma_{\rm rms}\approx 0.3$ MeV for WS model \cite{Wang2014}.
 Moreover, the error is not uniform over all mass ranges.
 The predictions are very divergent (even up to tens of MeV) for lighter nuclei $A<16$ and also when extrapolated for heavy nuclei which have a large proton neutron number asymmetry.
 The accuracies of these models are not sufficient for studying excited nuclear states or for astrophysical applications like constructing crusts of neutron stars.
-Therefore, there is lot of room for improvement in the accuracy of BE prediction for nuclei in any mass range and also for any exited states.
+Therefore, there is a lot of room for improvement in the accuracy of BE prediction for nuclei in any mass range and also for any exited states.
+One of the ways of improving the predictions of these models is by using Radial Basis Functions(RBF) \cite{Wang2011,Niu2016,Niu2018b}.